creativeprojects/resticprofile/README.md

 Please note the display of the status command will be OS dependant.

 If you create a task with `user` permission under Windows, you will need to enter your password to validate the task.
 It's a requirement of the task scheduler.
+I'm inviting you to review the code to make sure I'm not emailing your password to myself.
+Seriously you shouldn't trust anyone.

 Example of the schedule command under Windows (with git bash):